The Disappearance of Jean Baudrillard

 “Henceforth, it is the map that precedes the territory – precession of simulacra – it is the map that engenders the territory and if we were to revive the fable today, it would be the territory whose shreds are slowly rotting across the map.
 It is the real, and not the map, whose vestiges subsist here and there, in the deserts which are no longer those of the Empire, but our own.
 The desert of the real itself.”

 Images can be sacraments to reality, or they can pervert and mask it; or they can obscure the fact of its absence, covering up the ‘death of the real’.
 The journey has now almost reached its destination, the state Baudrillard calls hyperreality.
-Culture has traveled through reality and out the other side, into a world of copies without originals, where the concept of authenticity has no meaning.
+Culture has traveled through reality and out the other side, into a world where the concept of authenticity no longer has meaning.

 Once God is gone, religious iconography becomes a closed circuit of reference without referent.
 The proliferation of images organises itself into an infinite regress, an image of an image of an image, as in twinned mirrors, or a Dali painting.
 Pseudo-religions such as Marxism must be defined in the same hyperreal terms.